-Got extra squash?
-You could dehydrate it, or freeze it, but canning is so much fun, don’t ya think?
-It looks so pretty in jars too!
+Got extra summer squash?
+You could dehydrate it or freeze it, but canning is so much fun, don’t ya think?
+Learn how to can squash and zucchini and preserve it for a whole year or more!

-Here’s a super easy way to can summer squash and zucchini.
-Raw pack method…
+Here’s a super easy way to can summer squash and zucchini using the raw pack method…

 Clean and sterilize your jars.
 I either wash them in the dishwasher; or wash in hot, soapy water, then heat the oven to 250* or so, and put the jars in it.
 Then I turn the oven off and let them sit and stay hot while I get everything else prepared.